bufbuild-ru/docs/docs/lint/overview/index.md

 package A; // buf:lint:ignore PACKAGE_VERSION_SUFFIX
 ```

+::: tip Note
-::: tip Although it's possible to ignore lint rules at this granular level, generally it should be an exception.
+Although it's possible to ignore lint rules at this granular level, generally it should be an exception.
 As an alternative to comment ignores, you could move the offending components to a separate `.proto` file and use an authors or owners file to control access to it, limiting approval to a small group of reviewers.You could then set the corresponding `ignore` or `ignore_only` values in `buf.yaml` to point to that file.
 This allows `buf.yaml` to have its own access group and stay focused on the organization's defaults rather than the exceptions.
 :::

 ## Integration with CI/CD workflows